 Unfortunately, this is not even close to true.
 Especially in the beginning of their new life, nomads work crazy hours.
 60-hour weeks are no exceptions.
 Finding clients is hard work.
 Keeping them takes much effort.
 Setting up a business is often enough a 24/7 job.

 Only very few, very successful digital nomads can go down to less than 15 hours a week and only after they’ve invested a lot of time, work, and often money beforehand.

 Myths #6: Only techies can do remote work.

-Another one of the very popular myths about digital nomads: Since they work from their laptop, people automatically assume that they do technical work.
+Another one of the very popular myths about digital nomads: Since they work from their laptops, people automatically assume that they do technical work.

 Although there are indeed many location-independent professionals who work in jobs such as web design or programming, there are also plenty of jobs that don’t require any IT skills.

 Just think of popular online jobs like virtual assistance, translations, content writing, or teaching.
 Luckily, there are many options out there today to make money online.
 There is no need to be a techie.